-The IPP Psychology Service exists to support children and their families to cope with the challenges of being unwell, being in hospital and being far away from home.
+International and Private Care Psychology Service exists to support children and their families to cope with the challenges of being unwell, being in hospital and being far away from home.
 There is a team of Paediatric Clinical Psychologists who are experienced in working with families who have come from the UK and overseas for their child to receive treatment at GOSH.
 Being in hospital can be stressful and frightening; even more so when the child and family are in a totally new culture.
 The Psychology Team work to support families to cope with what can be an extraordinarily difficult time.
 The Psychologists also work closely with other members of the child’s multidisciplinary team to ensure that each child and family’s psychosocial needs are identified and supported.
-The IPP Psychologists have developed expertise in offering psychological support in a culturally-aware way to families from all over the world, and from all faith backgrounds.
+International and Private Care Psychologists have developed expertise in offering psychological support in a culturally-aware way to families from all over the world, and from all faith backgrounds.
 The team have a special interest in the psychological needs of children and families from the Middle East facing complex health conditions

 Clinical Psychologists have doctoral level, specialised training in: